namndh/quantile_computation/README.md

-## Techcombank Interview Coding Test
+## TechComBank Interview Coding Test

 ### Problem definition:
 - In my opinion, the requirement of the test is to compute the quantile value of a list of number with known p-th percentile